Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 To do this, double-click on CAN and adjust the communication Baudrate.

-• In CANopen_Manager, we will configure the node to which the slaves are attached.
+• In CANopen_Manager we will configure the node to which the slaves are linked.

-To do this, double-click on CANopen_Manager, and fill in the settings as shown below.
+To do this, double-click on CANopen_Manager, and fill in the settings as below.

-• In a final configuration on the PLC that manages the communication, we will configure the slave parameters.
+• As a final configuration on the PLC managing the communication, we will configure the slave parameters.

-To do this, double-click on CANopenSlave_XP325, and fill in the settings as shown below.
+To do this, double-click on CANopenSlave_XP325, and fill in the settings as below.

 Note that in Node ID we have the slave address and that the options Enable Expert Settings and Optional Device are checked.

-Since the CANopen network by default operates with startup consistency, if any of the slaves configured in the project is not on the network when the Xpress CPU is initialized, the CANopen network is interrupted.
-To prevent this network interruption, there is an advanced configuration within the slaves that can be enabled to make the slave optional on the network.
-This configuration is enabled by checking the options Enable Expert Settings and Optional Device.
+Since the CANopen network operates by default with startup consistency, when any of the slaves configured in the project is not on the network when the Xpress CPU is initialized, the CANopen network is interrupted.
+To avoid this network interruption, there is an advanced setting inside the slaves that can be enabled to make the slave optional on the network.
+This setting is enabled by checking the options Enable Expert Settings and Optional Device.

-Note: This configuration must be performed on all slaves for the behavior to be changed.
+Note: This setting must be applied on all slaves for the behavior to be modified.

 3 – Now let's configure the adjacent CPs.

-• To do this, open your browser and enter the IP of the adjacent CP.
+• To do this, open the browser and enter the IP of the adjacent CP.

 NOTE: Each adjacent CP must have its own IP.

-With the CP in STOP, click on CP Management and then on Operation Mode.
+With the CP in STOP mode, click on CP Management and then on Operation Mode.

 • Next, we will configure the CP parameters so that it behaves as an expansion.